 Shortly after the ROYA Mentorship Program began, Jamshid Zafar, a personal friend and one of ROYA’s first volunteers, was killed in the terrorist attacks on the American University of Afghanistan.
 His former classmates from the U.S. developed a fundraiser in his memory, chose ROYA as the beneficiary and raised enough money for us to create two six-station computer labs for our students, one in Kabul and one in Bamyan.
 The computer labs have been named JZ’s Tech Zone by Jamshid’s sisters.
 Our students now have ready access to computers and the internet in safe, supervised and comfortable spaces.

-Bamyan had an inauguration of their computer lab attended by Jamshid’s father in January 2017.
-It was a very moving celebration of Jamshid’s life with speeches, performances, and an emotional tribute by Jamshid’s father.
+Bamyan had an inauguration of their computer lab attended by Jamshid’s father, Mohammad Zafar, in January 2017.
+Kabul had a similar celebration attended by Jamshid’s dear uncle Barry Salaam.
+They were very moving celebrations of Jamshid’s life with speeches, performances, and an emotional tribute by Jamshid’s father and uncle.
 Subsequently we received 30 laptop computers from the World Bank office in Paris which we also divided between Bamyan and Kabul.
-Kabul’s inauguration is scheduled for August 2017.
 The computer labs for ROYA students have been a very meaningful way to honor Jamshid’s life and his lifelong wish to help needy children in Afghanistan.

 To learn more about our special events and activities, please check the ROYA News tab and subscribe to our newsletter and or blog updates.